tsdiscord/discordts/README.md

 # deno_module
-Simple DIscord module to communicate with the API
+Simple DIscord module to communicate with the Discord API